 Additionally, documentary evidence may be difficult to obtain in certain countries.
 For example, many older Indian citizens do not have birth certificates issued be the government.
 The lack of these documents can make it difficult to prove one’s identity or certain types of relationships.

 Failure to Prove Petitioner’s Status

-Only a U.S. citizen or lawful permanent resident (green card holder) may file Form I-130.
+Only a U.S. citizen, U.S. national or lawful permanent resident (green card holder) may file Form I-130.
 Therefore, the petitioner must include proof of his or her status when submitting the petition.
 U.S. citizens can satisfy the requirement with a copy of a birth certificate (if U.S. born), Naturalization Certificate, Certificate of Citizenship, or American passport.
 Permanent residents can provide a copy his or her green card.
 Other documents may also satisfy the requirements.

 Failure to Prove Family Relationship